apache/cordova-app-harness/README.md

   * E.g. develop for iOS on a Windows machine
   * Non-goal: Release to iOS from Windows

+# How to use it:
+1. Run the app on a device or simulator
+2. Push your app to it via the harness-push tool
+3. Use two-finger double-tap to bring up in-app menu.

 ## Building the App Harness

 Using a Unix environment, run: